a085555/Vulnscan/README.md

 Shortcuts: S scan · C clear · E export

 ## Notes
 Authorized testing only.
-MIT license.
+No license.

 Built by a085